Just when you thought the camera industry's latest models seemed incremental, Sony does this.

 With the Pixel Shift Multi Shooting feature enabled with Shoot 4 Shots selected (the a7R III option), the camera rapidly captures four images (Uncompressed RAW format and silent mode are automatically selected) to be composited together during post processing.
 The big deal is that the sensor is shifted one pixel between each image capture, resulting in the pixels moving in a square pattern.
 Since each pixel on the Bayer sensor (no high-pass filter is present) is filtered to capture either red, green or blue light (only), the shift allows each pixel in the final composited image (it retains the native sensor resolution) to have input from a pixel-well filtered for each color (green gets double coverage).
 The result is a considerably sharper 60 MP image with noticeably lower noise and moiré appears eliminated.

-New with the a7R IV is a Shoot 16 Shots can be optionally captured with the sensor moved 1/2 pixel between subsequent captures and processed into incredibly-high-resolution 240 MP images.
+New with the a7R IV was a Shoot 16 Shots option that captured images with the sensor moved 1/2 pixel between captures.
+These images can subsequently be processed into incredibly-high-resolution 240 MP images.
 The difference is huge.

 Pixel Shift Multi Shooting is a great concept, but not one without downsides.
 The first and perhaps biggest downside is that both the camera and subject must remain motionless while the 4 or 16 images are captured.
 Essentially, this means tripod-based shooting and moving subjects cannot be accommodated – even heat waves can prevent optimal results and with the current processing options, areas not identical between images results in a strong, fine band pattern.